Healthcare Worker TB Screening

 How the T-SPOT.TB test can help

 CDC guidelines recommend testing all newly hired employees for TB, as well as annually, depending on risk level2.
-The T-SPOT.TB test is a single-draw, single-visit TB test that offers fast, reliable results.
-It is the only TB test with a sensitivity and specificity greater than 95%3.
-In addition to reducing the on-boarding time for new employees, the T-SPOT.TB test can also reduce the number of days required by employee health to complete annual TB testing.
+The T-SPOT.TB test is a single-draw, single-visit TB test that offers fast, reliable results and has a sensitivity and specificity greater than 95%.3 In addition to reducing the on-boarding time for new employees, the T-SPOT.TB test can also reduce the number of days required by employee health to complete annual TB testing.

 Whether managed by your staff or with a SPOTLIGHT TB screening event, TB testing with the T-SPOT.TB test can reduce the time it requires for your hospital to complete employee testing.